Floyd Collins: Discovery and rescue efforts

 Neighbors began to worry for Collins the next day and went to find him.
-Though none of them were brave enough to take on the smaller passages it took to reach Collins, they were able to get close enough to communicate with him and learnt he was trapped.
+Though none of them were brave enough to take on the smaller passages it took to reach Collins, they were able to get close enough to communicate with him and learned he was trapped.
 His younger brother Homer was soon phoned and made his way to the scene, and he was the only person able to make it through the small passages to get to Floyd before reporter Skeets Miller, Lieutenant Robert Burdon of the Louisville Fire Department, and family friend Johnnie Gerald crossed the boundary in the coming days.
 Homer brought Floyd food and liquids to retain his energy, and many ideas were thought up by locals and tourists alike as techniques to get Floyd out of the cave.
 On February 2, 1925, a plan was devised to hoist Collins from the cave using a harness, rope, and the strength of multiple men.
 This attempt failed, and it injured Collins, pulling his torso directly upwards and against the ceiling of rock above him.
 Rescuers ultimately decided the best way to get him out was to dig out each rock that surrounded him and leverage the large rock off his foot.